 BRIC Language Systems offer both one-on-one and group lessons (in both private and open groups) of Spanish.
 The teachers are located in Latin America and use the language in and outside the virtual classroom.
 The lessons are divided into four ‘blocs’.
 The first bloc covers pronunciation, making appointments, and everything in between.
 The next one is designed to make you feel comfortable talking about your family, getting groceries and visiting a physician in a Spanish speaking country.
 The third bloc is supposed to empower you to debate and offer advice, and the last one, according to the course authors, makes you competent to give speeches in business and academic settings and function effortlessly with sophisticated communication skills.
 A 48 classes pack in any ‘bloc’ costs $400.
 The trial one is free.

 Live Lingua is an online language school.
-The tutors are native speakers and certified teachers of Spanish.
-The lessons cost $10-21/hour (the price depends on the certificate you’re after and the number of lessons you purchase at once), but the first one is free.
+The tutors are native speakers from Mexico, Spain and Latin America who all hold university degrees.
+The lessons start at $16/hour (the price depends on the certificate you’re after and the number of lessons you purchase at once), but the first one is free.
 You can also use what they claim to be the internet’s largest collection of free public domain language learning materials.
+Read the full review of Live Lingua.

 The Spanish Dude